-The Bon Marche building as a whole (both 1909 and 1928 portions), is of local aesthetic significance as a representative example of architect-designed commercial building in the Federation Free style.
-Despite later alterations, the building retains overall form, roof form, window openings, and distinctive features of the style such as façade detail including pilasters, parapet and the corner cupola.
+The Bon Marche Building as a whole (both 1909 and 1928 portions), is of local aesthetic significance as a representative example of architect-designed commercial building in the Federation Free style.
+Despite later alterations, the building retains its overall form, roof form, window openings, and distinctive features of the style such as façade detail including pilasters, parapet and the corner cupola.
+This particularly applies to the street front form and presentation of the building and less to the now very altered interior spaces.